Google Search Console

 Plan

-Reads the question and builds a formal data retrieval strategy - what data is needed, from which source, over which date range, in which order.
+Reads the question and builds a formal data retrieval strategy - what data is needed, from which source, over which date range.
+Always includes a prior-period comparison so no number lacks context.

 Deterministic · cached